Bartolomeu Lysandro Airport

 Campos–Bartolomeu Lysandro Airport (IATA: CAW, ICAO: SBCP) is the airport serving Campos dos Goytacazes, Brazil.
-It is named after the Congressman Bartholomeu Lysandro de Albernaz (1899–1965), a local plantation owner in whose land, the Fazenda Bonsucesso, the airport was built.
+Since December 24, 1960 it has been named after Congressman Bartholomeu Lysandro de Albernaz (1899–1965), a local plantation owner on whose land, the Fazenda Bonsucesso, the airport was built.

 It is operated by Infra Construtora e Serviços.

 History

 It was opened on October 19, 1952.

 The airport has a total area of 949,114.04 m2 and its passenger terminal has an area of 459 m2.
 The apron is capable of holding up to 6 aircraft.

 On October 11, 2013, the administration of the airport was transferred from Infraero to the municipality of Campos dos Goytacazes, and on January 18, 2019, Infra Construtora e Serviços won from the Municipality a 30-year concession to operate the facility.

 Airlines and destinations

+No scheduled flights operate at this airport.

 Access

 The airport is located 7 km from downtown Campos dos Goytacazes.